The Color of Water: Reception

-The trade paper edition, published in February 1998, was on the New York Times bestseller list for over 100 weeks (2 years), won the 1997 Anisfield-Wolf Book Award for Literary Excellence, was an ALA Notable Book of the Year, The New York Women's Agenda's first book for "New York City Reads Together" and has sold more than 1.5 million copies.
+The trade paper edition, published in February 1998, was on The New York Times bestseller list for over 100 weeks (2 years), won the 1997 Anisfield-Wolf Book Award for Literary Excellence, was an ALA Notable Book of the Year, The New York Women's Agenda's first book for "New York City Reads Together" and has sold more than 1.5 million copies.
 It has been published in 16 languages and in more than 20 countries.
+The New York Times called the stories of McBride and his mother "beautifully juxtaposed."